bradkillins/serverSharedWorkspace/README.md

 - Can view a table of available workspaces that have been marked listed.
 - Can sort or filter by any column in the table.
 - Can view owner details for any workspace in table.

+The following logins can be used for testing:

+- Owner: john@smith.com - Pass: 987654321
+- Coworker: jen@tan.com - Pass: cats1234